DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

   succeed on a Check.
 If you have a +1 Mod, the DR is 2 and you can draw a 2 or 6 and still report a successful 3 or 5 draw.

+There are two special kinds of Checks:

+- A *Contested Check* is triggered by two characters using skills for opposing goals.
+  The initiator sets the TC (their own card) and the DR (3 - Mod/2).
+The character responding makes a simple check against this TC/DR.

+- A *Save* is a Check with an Attribute (see below) with a preset DR that a character makes against their own TC.

 ### Fate Cards

 You start with 2 Jokers in your hand as **Fate Cards**.
 Any Aces drawn during play are also reserved as Fate Cards.
-At any time, you can discard a Fate Card to redraw and take the new value, you can discard a Fate Card to regenerate one *Power Point*, or you can discard a Fate Card during combat to nullify one damage.
+At any time, you can discard a Fate Card to ...

+1. redraw and take the new value.
+2. regenerate one *Power Point* per card discarded
+3. nullify one damage.

 ### Characters